salesforce/test-drop-in-framework/README.md

 ## Development
 1. Run "mvn eclipse:eclipse" to generate .project file and download required jars for development in Eclipse.
 2. Run "mvn clean" to install any dependencies.
-3. Start up eclipse, import project cqe-test-container.
+3. Start up eclipse, import project test-drop-in-framework.
-4. Run "mvn compile jar:jar" to compile project and create jar file target/cqe-test-container-1.0.0.jar
+4. Run "mvn compile jar:jar" to compile project and create jar file target/test-drop-in-framework-1.0.0.jar
-5. Run "mvn install:install-file -Dfile=target/cqe-test-container-1.0.0.jar -DpomFile=pom.xml" to deploy jar file to local repository
+5. Run "mvn install:install-file -Dfile=target/test-drop-in-framework-1.0.0.jar -DpomFile=pom.xml" to deploy jar file to local repository

 ## Prepare your test project
-1. Add the cqe-test-container-1.0.0.jar to your build path.
+1. Add the test-drop-in-framework-1.0.0.jar to your build path.
 2. In your test project create a package which contains your test context interfaces and the test context implementation class.
    Recommended package name: interchange.custom.<company-name>
 3. In this package define an interface which describes the context as per your needs.